 This technique is analogous to spray agglomeration; it involves the addition of liquid/aqueous binder as foam instead of spraying or pouring liquid onto the powder particles.
-Adding the binder solution as foam rather than a spray eliminates the problems of inconsistent and unpredictable binder distribution that can affect tablet hardness and drug release.
+Adding the binder solution as foam rather than a spray eliminates the problems of inconsistent and unpredictable binder distribution that can affect tablet hardness and drug release34.

-A foam generator is used in the binder solution tank with high-shear granulator or fluid bed granulator to introduce the binder as foam rather than spraying or pouring in binder onto the moving powder particles.
+A foam generator is used in the binder solution tank with high-shear granulator or fluid bed granulator to introduce the binder as foam rather than spraying or pouring in binder onto the moving powder particles35.

-Advantages-

-- 1. No need of spray nozzle.
+1. No need of spray nozzle.

-- 2. Less water required
+2. Less water required

-- 3. Economical process
+3. Economical process

-- 4. Suitable for water sensitive formulations
+4. Suitable for water sensitive formulations.

-- (3).
-Freeze granulation technology16:
+3. Freeze granulation technology

-Freeze Granulation

 This technique enables preservation of the homogeneity from suspension to dry granules.
 By spraying a powder suspension into liquid nitrogen, the drops are instantly frozen into granules, and by freeze drying process, the granules are dried by sublimation of ice without any segregation effects.
-The result will be spherical, free flowinggranules, with optimal homogeneity.
+The result will be spherical, free flowing granules, with optimal homogeneity36.